anagorko/linalg/README.md

 !wget -N https://raw.githubusercontent.com/anagorko/linalg/main/linalg.py
 from linalg import IMatrix
 ```
 in your Sage notebook.
-Thanks to @samorajp for the tip.
+Thanks to @samorajp for the `wget` tip.

 ## Usage